If members of a class do not

 Data coupling modules communicate by parameters, where each

-parameter is a single item or a homogeneous set that incorporate no
+parameter is a single item or a

 control element “good”